Arthritis Treatment

 Fish Oil eg: Salmon Oil or EPA

 • Provides omega-3 fatty acids, which inhibit the number of inflammatory ‘messenger’ molecules made by the body’s immune system.
-This results in a reduced level of inflammation
+This results in a reduced level of inflammation.

 Hills Prescription Diet J/D

 Hills J/D is a special diet specially designed for arthritic dogs.
 It comes in canned and dry varieties.
-It is used to reduce pain, preserve healthy cartilage and allow affected dogs to exercise more easily.
+It is used to reduce pain, preserve healthy cartilage, and allow affected dogs to exercise more easily.
+The product contains the following ingredients: Omega 3 fatty acids, Eicosapentaenoic acid, Glucosamine, Chondroitin sulphate, L-Cartinine and Antioxidants, so it eliminates the need for any additional nutritional supplements.

 Complementary Medicine